 Again, this might be a stretch for hand tools, but I cannot imagine working on our property without adequate rope, from tow straps to twine.
 For controlling the direction when felling a difficult tree, to dragging logs and brush, to pulling invasive vines out or any other dragging/pulling endeavor, rope rules!
 It’s much safer than chains should it break or come loose under stress.
 For tying things up, down or into bundles, smaller-diameter cordage is the ticket, while we use twines for supporting garden plants or laying out our garden.

 Work Gloves: As a kid, I rarely wore any gloves other than a baseball glove.
 But I cannot imagine life on our little homestead without gloves.
 We wear a smattering of them; leather for heavy work, cotton for lighter duty, rubber ones for wet conditions, welding gauntlets for welding and working with fire, and latex for handling things we’d rather not handle barehanded.
 I cannot quantify the times my hands have been saved from more serious injury due to good gloves.

-This article was originally published in the NEW PIONEER ™ Summer 2015 issue.
+This article was originally published in NEW PIONEER ™.
 Subscription is available in print and digital editions here.